jayaarrgh/shadertoy2godot/README.md

 # TODO (Future improvement)
 - Convert #defines - both functions and various other const types.
 - Comment out #ifdef to #endif OR create a uniform and use it in the if
+- Maybe a webscraper variant which will pull the code from a shadertoy link?